TeslaNeuro/MIAMI-VICE/README.md

 10. Accept that sometimes style matters more than substance. 💅🎨
 ---
 ## Final thoughts: 💭🎬
-If you want a show about serious crime and even more serious fashion mistakes, *Miami Vice* is your jam. 🍓🎭
-Or just binge some cat videos — honestly, same level of sophistication. 🐱📱
+If you want a show about serious crime and even more serious fashion mistakes, *Miami Vice* is your jam. 🍓🎭 Or just binge some cat videos; honestly, same level of sophistication.
 ---
 *Pro tip:* If you catch yourself thinking "Why is this so cool?", just blame the saxophone. 🎷🤷‍♂️